CatalogueOfLife/coldp/README.md

 The broad nomenclatural status of the name.
-For the exact status note, e.g. *nomen nudum*, the remarks field should additionally be used
+For the exact status note, e.g. *nomen nudum*, the remarks field should additionally be used Alternatively a URI or simple name from a class of the [NOMEN ontology](https://github.com/SpeciesFileGroup/nomen/blob/master/src/ontology/nomen.owl) can be used.

 #### link
 A link to a webpage provided by the source depicting the name.